Currently available in Kindle but check back there will be more formats offered.

 Synopsis: Gordon Barrow is traveling a crowded highway when lightning strikes an overpass and opens a portal to another world.
 Traveling at highway speeds, dozens of trucks, buses, and cars pass through the portal and find themselves stranded on an alien world when the portal disappears.

-Just when they’ve figured out how to survive on their new world they discover that they are infected with the same parasites that have extended the lives of every living thing on Dragonhome, the very thing that causes the cyclic population explosions.
+Just when they’ve figured out how to survive on their new world they discover they are infected with the same parasites that have extended the lives of every living thing on Dragonhome, the very thing that causes the cyclic population explosions.

 Now they have found a way home using the same worldhole crystals that brought them to Dragonhome.
 But if they return they will bring their immortality infection with them, and with it introduce the same cyclic population explosions that decimates Dragonhome every ten years.

 Synopsis: Emigrating from Earth by means of the Worldhole Crystals found on Dragonhome, Blake Michaels travels to the world Magi with his family as registered colonists.

 Magi is unique in that evolution has created plants and animals with properties that seem magical.
 Plants fight off animals that eat them with real or holographic fire, blinding bursts of light, or painful screams.
 Animals bend light to hide, or have plates that form kinetic shields or horns that punch from a distance.

 The first explorers discovered that some of these artifacts can be controlled with the addition of human technology.
 If you fired a pulse of electricity through a unicorn horn, the horn would produce a weak version of the same kinetic punch the animal could when it was alive.
 Put another electrical charge through the skin of a nauga and it will bend the light around it to become invisible.